piotrmoszkowicz/netguru-recru-task/README.md

 ## Run in production

 In order to run in production, I suggest using docker.
 More info how to run it - look below.
-If you want to run it without docker I suggest taking a look at "Environmental variables list", setting then up to your needs, creating the database and simply build it and start it:
+If you want to run it without docker I suggest taking a look at "Environmental variables list", setting them up to your needs, creating the database and simply build it and start it:

 ```sh
 $ npm run build